Cedarburg, Wisconsin: Geography

 Cedarburg is located at 43°17'56" North, 87°59'13" West (43.29896, −87.987209).
-According to the United States Census Bureau, the city has a total area of 4.87 sqmi, of which, 4.83 sqmi of it is land and 0.04 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 4.87 sqmi, of which 4.83 sqmi is land and 0.04 sqmi is water.
 The City of Cedarburg is bordered by the Village of Grafton to the east, the City of Mequon to the south, and the Town of Cedarburg to the north and west.

 The city is located in the Southeastern Wisconsin glacial till plains that were created by the Wisconsin glaciation during the most recent ice age.
 The soil in area is a mixture of well-draining material, loess, and loam, which all overlie a layer of glacial till.
 Most of the City of Cedarburg is located on top of a Silurian limestone deposit.
 There were several quarries active in the area, including the now-defunct Groth Quarry in Zeunert Park where excavators discovered fossils from a prehistoric reef.
 The early settlers utilized the area's limestone as a building material, and some mid-19th-century limestone structures still stand today.